johnwslee/extrucal_machine-learning/README.md

 <img src="https://github.com/johnwslee/extrucal_machine-learning/blob/main/img/distribution_of_target.png" style="width:400px;height:300px;background-color:white">

 After log-transformation of the target, the skewness disappeared.
-However, since there were many zero throughput data for the screw RPM of zero, there was a peak in the graph as shown below.
+However, since there were many zero throughput data for the screw RPM of zero, there was a sharp peak in the graph as shown below.

 <img src="https://github.com/johnwslee/extrucal_machine-learning/blob/main/img/distribution_of_log_target.png" style="width:400px;height:300px;background-color:white">